w1th0ut/red-ocean/README.md

 # RED-OCEAN

 Simple bot for scan the surface of the website and many more.
-(outdated bot, some function maybe not working)
+(outdated bot, some function maybe not working).

+Maybe next time, i will make this tool for python3.
 ## Requirements

 1. requirements.txt